FernandoHurtado/qmk_firmware/keyboards/Dactylv2/readme.md

 will need:

 * 2 Arduino Pro Micro's.
 You can find theses on aliexpress for ≈3.50USD each.
-* 2 TRRS sockets and 1 TRRS cable, or 2 TRS sockets and 1 TRS cable

 Alternatively, you can use any sort of cable and socket that has at least 3 wires.
 If you want to use I2C to communicate between halves, you will need a